 “Know your business, become a student of the game, surround yourself with brilliant people, and go to work.”

-I love blockbuster movies and one of my favourite stars is Dwayne Johnson, also known as ‘The Rock.’
-He’s funny, a good actor/producer and always delivers great entertainment.
+I love blockbuster movies and one of my favourite celebrities is Dwayne Johnson, also known as ‘The Rock.’
+He’s funny, a good actor, producer and always delivers great entertainment.

 This first-hand account of his life in Oprah’s SuperSoul Conversation (17 June 2018) pulls you in with his story of resilience and ‘keep going’ attitude.

-He talks about family trauma, how a different moment in life could have sent him down a darker path, depression and the importance of choosing to be yourself – to be authentic.
+He talks about family trauma, how a different moment in life could have put him on a darker path, depression and why it´s important to be yourself and to be authentic.

-When it comes to motivation, resilience and Dwayne Johnson’s story, these are some insights I took that I want to share you with.
-If you listen to the podcast, it would be great to hear your insights too.
+When it comes to motivation, resilience and Johnson’s story, these are some insights I took that I want to share:

-- Say “yes” to new opportunities get out of your comfort zone– the opportunity to build a career in American Football came to him out of the blue.
+The opportunity to build a career in American Football came to him out of the blue.
 In fact, the person who made him the offer was someone he managed to annoy the day before.
-Johnson wasn’t expecting a chance, but when it came, he didn’t hesitate, and he took it.
+Johnson wasn’t expecting a chance, but when it came he didn’t hesitate and he took it.
 It moved him forward and out of a stagnant phase of life and gave him the opportunity to go for something he cared about.